-With better nutrition and more available/advanced veterinary care, our pets are living longer and healthier than ever.
-Coupled with the fact that many households regard pets as part of the family, pets are enjoying healthy, meaningful lives interacting with the human household.
+With better nutrition and more available/advanced veterinary care, our pets are living longer than ever.
+Coupled with the fact that many households regard pets as part of the family, pets are enjoying healthy, meaningful lives interacting with the human household for many years.

 Changes to Expect As Your Pet Gets Older